juroimoh/techBasics1_JASPER_STEINBERG/miscellaneous/tech_basics_notes.md

 - _Child class_ is the class that inherits from another class, also called derived class / sub class.

 ### Protected Attibutes
-Protected Attributes are accessible tosubclasses but not to outside.
+Protected Attributes are accessible to sub classes but not to outside.
 In Python this is achieved by adding one underscore `_` to the beginning ofthe attribute name.

 <ins>Terminologies</ins>
 | Access Modifier | Example | Visible to Client | Visible to Derived Class |